-- Level 2.
-All students study GCSE Maths and English as necessary and BTEC Travel and Tourism plus a block work experience placement.
-Students have a choice of either CTEC Health and Social Care or CTEC Business - Level 3 Advanced /A Level, Cambridge Technical Level 3 and BTEC Level 3 qualifications).
+• Level 2.
+All students study GCSE Maths and English as necessary alongside a CTEC in Business Studies and a BTEC Travel and Tourism plus a block work experience placement.

+Level 3 Advanced /A Level, Cambridge Technical Level 3 and BTEC Level 3 qualifications.
+T Levels will be offered from September 2024.

-The main guide is the number of Good GCSE passes including English Language.
+The main guide is the number of GCSE passes at Grade 4 and above including English Language.
 Details of entry requirements can be found in the Sixth Form Options Booklet.
 Each individual's particular abilities will determine which course(s) are correct for them.